microsoft/api-guidelines/Guidelines.md

 Notifications MAY be aggregated and sent in batches.
 Applications MUST be prepared to receive multiple events inside a single push notification.

-The service MUST send all Web Hook data notifications as POST requests.
+The service MUST send all WebHook data notifications as POST requests.

 Services MUST allow for a 30-second timeout for notifications.
 If a timeout occurs or the application responds with a 5xx response, then the service SHOULD retry the notification with exponential back-off.